evhenious/weather-playground/README.md

-# Simple weatcher app for selected city.
+# TinyWeather - Simple weather app

+Can fetch and dislay current weather conditions for selected city.
 Installable PWA with network data cache.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).